IWhitebird/RTSP-Stream-Viewer/README.md

 ### Local Development (Without Docker)

 Refer to the `Makefile` for commands to run the frontend and backend separately.
-You'll need Python (with `uv` for package management and a virtual enviroment), Node.js (with `bun` for the frontend), and `ffmpeg` installed on your system.
+You'll need Python (with `uv` for package management and a virtual environment), Node.js (with `bun` for the frontend), and `ffmpeg` installed on your system.

 1.  **Install backend dependencies:**
     ```bash